krahets/hello-algo/en/CONTRIBUTING.md

 > [!tip]
 > The "Accuracy" and "Authenticity" are primarily handled by native Chinese speakers and native English speakers, respectively.
+> In certain cases, "accuracy (consistency)" and "authenticity" represent a trade-off, where optimizing one aspect might significantly impact the other.
+If so, please comment in the pull request for discussion.

 **Accuracy**: